rebeccabernie/Neo4j-TimetablingSystem/README.md

 ### Structure

-For demonstration purposes, I will be focusing on the Software Development course.
+For demonstration purposes, I will be focusing on the Software Development Level 7 (Years 1 to 3) and Level 8 (Year 4) course.
 The database will contain information about the *current* semester for each year - i.e. Spring/Summer.

 [Design Document](https://github.com/rebeccabernie/TimetablingSystem/wiki/Design-Document)